FASTTRACK Admission

 • South Dakota State University – Brookings

-• University of South Dakota, Main Campus – Vemillion
+• University of South Dakota – Vemillion

-• University of South Dakota – Sioux Falls
+• University of South Dakota – Sioux Falls (non-residential)

 Fast Track Admission Map